 Mince pies and Christmas cake

 Stuffing typically contains onions and garlic which are toxic to pets.
 Onion toxicity can impact the red blood cells causing anaemia.
-Other symptoms of toxicity include rapid breathing, pale gums, lethargy, salivation, and vomiting.
+Other symptoms of toxicity can include rapid breathing, pale gums, lethargy, salivation, and vomiting.

-Dogs and cats are susceptible to adverse effects from even the smallest amounts of alcohol, and in large amounts, it can be fatal.
+Dogs and cats are susceptible to adverse effects from even the smallest amounts of alcohol, and in large quantities, it can be fatal.
 Cats can be particularly attracted to cocktails containing cream like White Russians and eggnog, so keep your festive cocktails away from pets.